 I also wanted to let you know that, at our readers’ request, we added a new and more affordable ‘boutique’ accommodation level to our Vietnam Cuisine and Culture Tour.
 As a result we’ve had loads of enquiries and a few bookings, but we still have some spots left.
-There’s a reason to nab those flights – along with five more reasons why you need to go to Vietnam in 2019.
+There’s a reason to nab those flights – along with five more reasons why you need to go to Vietnam this year.

 Vietnam Airlines Has Some Bargain Flights on Offer